Nukley/betacraft-launcher/README.md

 ## What is this fork?
 - This is betacraft ported to Java 5, with Bouncycastle TLS 1.2 support.
- -It grabs a remote copy of https://github.com/Vulpovile/MiniJGL from my website.
+- It grabs a remote copy of https://github.com/Vulpovile/MiniJGL from my website.
 - These modifications mean you can run this on Windows 95 using Java 5 update 5 and real microsoft authentication.

 However, this also relies on forks of old libraries (because I'm lazy), so you will be behind a bunch of security vulnerabilities out of the box.